United Russia: Party platform

 The party's official ideological platform, described by its leaders as centrist, conservative, and Russian conservative, suggests a statist stance and declared pragmatism.
 Researchers also singled out in the party Russian integralism, Eurasianism, statism, and Putinism.
+Political observers primarily classify the party as centrist, while others also describe it as centre-right, or right-wing.
+It has also been described as a big tent party, the party in power, or the presidential party.

 According to the party's 2003 political manifesto, The Path of National Success, the party's goal is to unite the responsible political forces of the country, aiming to minimize the differences between rich and poor, young and old, state, business and society.
 The economy should combine state regulation and market freedoms, with the benefits of further growth distributed mostly to the less fortunate.
 The party rejects left-wing and right-wing ideologies in favour of "political centrism" that could unite all sections of society.
 In addition, the official party platform emphasizes pragmatism and anti-radicalism.
 The party regards itself as one of the heirs to Russia's tradition of statehood, both tsarist and Soviet eras.
 United Russia's long-time moniker is "the party of real deeds".

 In April 2005, State Duma Chairman Boris Gryzlov announced that United Russia was choosing a socially conservative policy.
 Gryzlov stressed that United Russia opposes "both various kinds of communist restorationism and ultra-liberalism".
 He criticized the supporters of the liberal theory, which, in his opinion, "reinforces the advantages of the strong and rich, gives them a head start, makes it difficult for new people and enterprises to enter."
 Since 2006, when Vladislav Surkov introduced the term sovereign democracy, many party figureheads have used the term.
 Former President and Prime Minister Dmitry Medvedev has criticised the term.
 United Russia voted against the Council of Europe resolution 1481 (Need for international condemnation of crimes of communist governments).

 The party supports the policies of the current government and the president.
 United Russia went to the 2007 parliamentary elections with slogans supporting the course of President Vladimir Putin and Putin's plan.
 In 2009, the party proclaimed Russian conservatism as its official ideology.
 This was stated with complete clarity and certainty at the 11th Party Congress in St. Petersburg.
 On 21 November, the program document of the party was adopted, which stated: "The ideology of the Party is Russian conservatism."